Have you noticed webpages for your healthcare system’s location profiles ranking higher than system-wide service-line pages in Google search results?

 - Earn outside links.
 Where possible, try to get your locations’ listings on directory sites or Google My Business to link to the relevant location landing page, rather than your home page.

 Want to know more?
-Sign up for our free October webinar, Local SEO Strategy for Healthcare Organizations.
+Watch our free October webinar, Local SEO Strategy for Healthcare Organizations.